adap/flower/framework/docs/source/how-to-use-json-output.rst

 - ``fab-hash``: The hash of the Flower app.
 - ``fab-filename``: The filename of the Flower app.

-If the command fails, the JSON output will two fields, ``success`` and ``error-message``.
+If the command fails, the JSON output will contain two fields, ``success`` with the value of ``false`` and ``error-message``.
 For example, if the command fails to find the name of the federation on the SuperLink, the output will look like this:

+.. _json-error-output:

 .. code-block:: bash

     $ flwr run --format json
     {
       "success": false,
-      "error-message": ""Loading project configuration... \nSuccess\n There is no `[]non-existent]` federation declared in the `pyproject.toml`.\n The following federations were found:\n\nexisting-1\nexisting-2\n\n"
+      "error-message": "Loading project configuration... \nSuccess\n There is no `[missing]` federation declared in the `pyproject.toml`.\n The following federations were found:\n\nfed-existing-1\nfed-existing-2\n\n"
     }

 ``flwr ls`` JSON output
 -----------------------

 The |flwr_ls|_ command lists all the runs in the current project.
 By default, the command list the details of one provided run ID or all runs in a Flower federation in a tabular format:

 .. code-block:: bash